umee-network/umee/docs/architecture/ADR-004-reserves.md

 }
 ```

-No new message types (outside of governance of the reserve parameter) are required to implement reserve functionality.
+No new message types (outside of governance of the reserve parameters) are required to implement reserve functionality.

 Existing functionality will be modified: